Wynken, Blynken, and Nod: Musical adaptations

 By 1890, the lyrics had been set to music, by American pianist and composer Ethelbert Woodbridge Nevin.
-Dan Hornsby recorded this song for BlueBird Records released in the 1930s.
+Dan Hornsby recorded this song for Victor BS-037380 RCA (BlueBird) Records released in 1929.
 David Gude performed the song on his 1961 Vanguard album New Folks.

-In 1964, songwriter Lucy Simon wrote a setting (she claimed it was "the first song I ever wrote") that has been recorded by many artists, including: herself with her sister Carly as the Simon Sisters, released as a single (US #73, Canada #20) and on their album, 1964; The Big 3 featuring Cass Elliot (1963); The Irish Rovers on their album The Life of the Rover (1969); Roger Whittaker on his children's album The Magical World of Roger Whittaker (1975); Joanie Bartels, on her album "Lullaby Magic" (1985); Canadian children's entertainer Fred Penner on his album The Cat Came Back (1979); and The Doobie Brothers (US #76, Adult Contemporary #31) for the children's music compilation In Harmony (1980).
+In 1963, songwriter Lucy Simon wrote a setting (she claimed it was "the first song I ever wrote") that she recorded with her sister Carly as the Simon Sisters.
+Appearing on their debut album Meet the Simon Sisters (1964), the song became a minor hit for the duo, reaching No. 73 on the Billboard Pop singles chart and No. 20 in Canada.
+The song has been recorded by many artists, including: The Big 3 featuring Cass Elliot (1963); The Irish Rovers on their album The Life of the Rover (1969); Roger Whittaker on his children's album The Magical World of Roger Whittaker (1975); Joanie Bartels, on her album "Lullaby Magic" (1985); Canadian children's entertainer Fred Penner on his album The Cat Came Back (1979); and the Doobie Brothers for the children's music compilation In Harmony (1980).
+Their version also became a minor hit, reaching No. 76 on the Billboard Pop singles chart and No. 31 on the Billboard Adult Contemporary chart.

 Donovan wrote and sang a musical setting on his children's album H.M.S.
 Donovan (1971).

 Buffy Saint-Marie wrote and sang a version on Sesame Street in 1975, and on her album Sweet America (1976).